 I was locked up in the Otisville prison camp for 18 months after I pleaded guilty to conspiracy to commit mortgage fraud.
 I was one of many closing attorneys in seven real estate closings located in New Haven involving subprime mortgages.
 These transactions occurred in the fall of 2007 and one in the spring of 2008, just as the real estate market crashed.

 On October 5, 2010 the Justice Department faxed a subpoena to me requesting copies of these closing files.
 My attorney told me I had nothing to worry about, as the Justice Department was issuing subpoenas all over the country looking at subprime mortgages that were in default after the market crash.
+When someone tells you that you have nothing to worry about, you should start to worry.
+It is true that the Feds were serving subpoenas all over New Haven related to the subprime mortgage mess.
+I was one of many.

 In early February of 2014 the Justice Department contacted my attorney and said that they wanted to indict me for mortgage fraud.
 They also said that I could cooperate.
 They said that if I cooperated I would still have to plead guilty to a felony and probably do some jail time, depending on the sentencing judge.
 They wanted me to rat out two other attorneys who I did closings with back in 2007.
 I didn’t remember much about a couple of closings, which didn’t take more than a couple of hour, that I did many years before.
 Nor did I remember much about closing attorneys from the Levinson Law Office whom the Feds wanted me to rat out.
 Plus I didn’t see any point in cooperating if I wasn’t offered much in return.